Physics-50/Module-3/docs/superweak2.md

 + A link to a spreadsheet with your experimental data,.

-+ The slope you obtained from your plot including the uncertainty.
++ The slope you obtained from your plot, including the uncertainty.

 + The wavelength you have determined for your laser, with uncertainty.